DESpear262/CollabCanvas/final-testing-checklist.md

   - User C: Move object around
   - ✅ Pass: Object settles into consistent state, all users see same thing
-  - ❌ Fail: Corrupted state, duplicates, or different on each screen
+  - ❌ Fail: Corrupted state, duplicates, or different on each screen FAIL to the extent I can test alone: attempt to multi-drag by one user creates horrendous bouncing visible to both users INCONCLUSIVE, ONLY ONE MOUSE
 #### Strategy Documentation - Check This:
 - [ ] **Test 1.14:** README or docs explain conflict resolution strategy
   - ✅ Pass: "Last-write-wins" or similar documented clearly